-We have outlined some of the right words of comfort for miscarriage, advice, and quotes to help during this difficult time.
+We have outlined in this article some words of comfort for miscarriage, advice, and quotes to help during this difficult time.

 Understanding the Grief